Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: General formulism of geodesic motion

-The characteristic radii curves versus $r$ and $\beta$ for strong and weak field are plotted in Fig. (\ref{F3}), therefore these radii have the following structure: \begin{itemize} \item The black solution curves ($r_{sing}$) shifted inward to the singularity for $M=1$, $k=1$, and $C=0.9$. \item The radius of the photon sphere ($r_{ph}$) shifted outward to the singularity for $M=1$, $C=0.9$ and $Q=0.5$. \item The blue solution curves ($r_{mb}$) shifted outward to the singularity for $M=1$, $k=1$, $C=0.9$ and $Q=0.5$. \item The red solution curves ($r_{isco}$) shifted outward to the singularity for $M=1$, $k=1$, $C=0.9$ and $Q=0.5$. \end{itemize} We have noted that for a small value of $\beta=0.1$, all the radius falls onto the singularity very quickly.
-While for large values of $\beta$, the radii shifted outward to the singularity.
-So, the radius in a black circular disk is near the singularity while the radius in a red circular disk is away from the BH.
+The characteristic radii curves versus the radius $r$ and nonlinear electrodynamic parameters $\beta$ and $Q$ for strong and weak fields are plotted in Fig. (\ref{F3}).
+These radii have the following structure: \begin{itemize} \item The left upper plot shows the effect of the nonlinear electrodynamic parameter $\beta$ on characteristic radius and the comparison between these radii.
+All the solution curves of strong field shifted inward to the singularity for the fixed values of parameters $M=1, k=1, C=1, Q=0.5$.
+The location of the characteristic radii depend only on the parameter $\beta$ in the vicinity of the considered BH.
+For smaller values of $\beta$, the location of $r_{isco}, r_ {ph}, r_ {mb}$ and $r_{sing}$ will be fall very quickly onto the BH. \item The right upper plot shows the effect of the nonlinear electrodynamic parameter $Q$ on characteristic radius and the comparison between these radii.
+All the solution curves of strong field shifted inward to the singularity for the fixed values of parameters $M=1, k=1, C=1, \beta=1$.
+The location of the characteristic radii depend only on the parameter $Q$ in the vicinity of the BH.
+For smaller values of $Q$, the location of $r_{isco}, r_ {ph}, r_ {mb}$ and $r_{sing}$ will be closer to the BH. \item The left bottom plot shows the effect of the nonlinear electrodynamic parameter $\beta$ on characteristic radius and the comparison between these radii.
+All the solution curves of weak field shifted inward to the singularity for the fixed values of parameters $M=1, k=1, C=1, Q=0.5$.
+The location of the characteristic radii depend only on the parameter $\beta$ in the vicinity of the BH.
+For smaller values of $\beta$, the location of $r_{isco}, r_ {ph}, r_ {mb}$ and $r_{sing}$ will be fall very quickly onto the BH. \item The right bottom plot shows the effect of the nonlinear electrodynamic parameter $Q$ on characteristic radius and the comparison between these radii.
+All the solution curves of weak field shifted inward to the singularity for the fixed values of parameters $M=1, k=1, C=1, \beta=1$.
+The location of the characteristic radii depend only on the parameter $Q$ in the vicinity of the BH.
+For smaller values of $Q$, the location of $r_{isco}, r_ {ph}, r_ {mb}$ and $r_{sing}$ will be closer the BH. \end{itemize} We have noted that for smaller values of $Q$ and $\beta$, all the radius falls onto the singularity very quickly.
+While for large values of $Q$ and $\beta$, the radii shifted outward to the singularity.
+So, the radius $r_{sing}$ is near to the BH while the radius $r_{isco}$ is away from the BH for strong and weak fields.